checkedc/checkedc-clang/docs/checkedc/Testing.md

 ending convention).
 It is important to ensure that Git does not do this for your LLVM/clang repositories.

-The configuration setting `core.autocrlf` to be set to `false`.
-If you followed the recommended [steps](Setup-and-Buildmd) for cloning your Git repos, it should be set to `false'.
+The configuration setting `core.autocrlf` should to be set to `false`.
+If you followed the recommended [steps](Setup-and-Build.md) for cloning your Git repos, it will be set to `false`.